estebanherlein/estebanherlein.github.io/_posts/2021-6-28-ci-cd-best-practices.md

 </ul></li>
 <li>Put developers into integrated teams of no more than 12 self-sustaining members.</li>
 <li>Have all developers commit code to the main trunk frequently, with no long-running feature branches.</li>
-<li>Consistently adopt a build system such as Maven or Gradle acrossyour organization and standardize builds.</li>
+<li>Consistently adopt a build system such as Maven or Gradle across your organization and standardize builds.</li>
 <li>Have developers build unit tests toward 100% coverage of the codebase</li>
 <li>Ensure that unit tests are 70% of the overall testing in duration, number,and scope.</li>
 <li>Ensure that unit tests are up-to-date and not neglected.
 Unit test failures should be fixed, not bypassed.</li>